Descanonge/filefinder/docs/source/pattern.rst

 =============

 The optional flag ``:opt`` marks the group as an optional part of the pattern.
 It can be thought as appending a ``?`` to the group regular expression.
-It does not affect the group in other ways.

 For instance, ``A%(param:fmt=d).txt`` would match "A.txt", "A0.txt", etc.
-If the group is not present, its match will be an empty string.
+If the group is not present, the parsed value will be `None`.
+When fixed to the value `None`, this will only match files without the group (*ie* "A.txt")

 An optional group does not have to be fixed when :ref:`generating a filename<create-filenames>`.